Rhodolfo

-Luiz Rhodolfo Dini Gaioto (born 11 August 1986), or simply Rhodolfo, is a Brazilian professional footballer who plays as a centre back..
+Luiz Rhodolfo Dini Gaioto (born 11 August 1986), or simply Rhodolfo, is a Brazilian former professional footballer who played as a centre-back..

 Career

-Made professional debut away to Internacional in 0–2 defeat on 10 September 2006 in the Campeonato Brasileiro.
+Rhodolfo made his professional debut away to Internacional in 0–2 defeat on 10 September 2006 in the Campeonato Brasileiro.

 In 2014, Rhodolfo became the vice-captain of Grêmio, taking the position previously occupied by Zé Roberto.
 In August 2014, Rhodolfo moved definitively to Grêmio, who paid €4,000,000 to São Paulo.
 His contract with the Gaucho team ran through December 2017.